sgmurphy/wordpress-plugins/wp-popups-lite/README.txt

  jQuery(document).on('wppopups.form_submitted',function(e,id){ ... });`

 == Changelog ==
+= 2.2.0.2 =
+* New positions
+* Fix for video elements
+* Fix for popups to display instantaneous not showing randomly
+* Fix php 8 compatibility errors
+* Fixed vulnerability where site PATH can be disclosed to be used later by a malicius user (ty stealthcopter - Wordfence)

 = 2.2.0.1 =
 * Hotfix for closing button with Gutemberg
 * Hotfix for missing Gutemberg styles in the editor